RoverTech-team/arm/README.md

 source /home/ubuntu/.bashrc
 ```

-Now you can open a new terminal in ubuntu or your host machine and there will be no need to do
+This way there is **no need** to write these two commands all the time we open a terminal
 ```
 . /opt/ros/humble/local_setup.bash
 . install/setup.bash